KDE/documentation-develop-kde-org/HIG/source/patterns/command/toolbar.rst

--  If there are controls that need to be accessed often within the application's primary tasks but the content needs as much space to be available as possible, you can add up to three primary action buttons
+-  If there are controls that need to be accessed often within the application's primary tasks but the content needs as much space to be available as possible, you can add up to three primary action buttons.
 -  The primary action buttons are at the bottom of the user interface and there cannot be more then three buttons.
--  If more than three actions are required, put the remaining ones in the :doc:`global drawer </components/navigation/globaldrawer>` or :doc:`context drawer </components/navigation/contextdrawer>`.
+-  If more than three actions are required, put the remaining ones in the
+   :doc:`global drawer </components/navigation/globaldrawer>`
+   or :doc:`context drawer </components/navigation/contextdrawer>`.